-One of the defining characteristics of a registered investment fund is the fact, that it is most often managed by a fund manager, who, as a rule, is supervised by a national regulator, whose main function is to manage or advise on fund issues.
+One of the defining characteristics of a registered investment fund is the fact that it is most often managed by a fund manager, who, as a rule, is supervised by a national regulator.
+The latter is primarily responsible for managing funds or advising on fund-related issues.

 - income generation;